IsShai/Tetris/README.txt

-Make sure you CAPS is off
+Make sure your CAPS key is off
 Make sure your speakers are on